-Kenneth’s love of music is evident in every aspect of his career.
-His artistic vision and unwavering commitment to musical integrity consistently bring out the best in his students and earn the respect of fellow musicians.
-He has shared the stage with many of the country’s most prominent musicians and soloists, including violinist Jennifer Koh, cellist Thomas Mesa, Philadelphia Orchestra Concertmaster David Kim, and Metropolitan Opera Orchestra Principal Trumpet Billy Hunter.
-His guest conducting appearances include engagements with the Oberlin Conservatory, Columbus Symphony Orchestra, and the American Repertory Ballet, where he led the world premiere of Ethan Stiefel’s A Midsummer Night’s Dream in 2022.
+Kenneth has collaborated with some of the country’s most esteemed musicians, including violinist Jennifer Koh, cellist Thomas Mesa, Philadelphia Orchestra Concertmaster David Kim, and Metropolitan Opera Orchestra Principal Trumpet Billy Hunter.
+His guest conducting engagements have included appearances with the Columbus Symphony Orchestra, Princeton Symphony Orchestra, Symphony in C, Oberlin Contemporary Music Ensemble, Oberlin Sinfonietta and the American Repertory Ballet, where he conducted the world premiere of Ethan Stiefel’s A Midsummer Night’s Dream.

-Kenneth’s academic credentials include a Master’s degree in Music Education from Jackson State University and a Bachelor’s degree in Trumpet Performance from Oberlin Conservatory of Music.
-His educational background and extensive experience in conducting and music education have equipped him with the skills and insight needed to excel in his various roles.
+A dedicated educator and mentor, Kenneth holds a Master’s degree in Music Education from Jackson State University and a Bachelor’s degree in Trumpet Performance from Oberlin Conservatory of Music.
+His extensive training and hands-on experience have equipped him with the vision, skill, and leadership to cultivate excellence in orchestral performance and music education.

 Kenny Bean headshot